breezeight/nicola_blog/_guides/ruby.markdown

 * you can provide **ONLY ONE** block to a ruby method
 * every ruby method can be invoked with a block param
+* You can define a block only when you call a method

-To invoke a block a must use the `yield` keyword:
+A method can invoke a block with the `yield` keyword:

 ~~~ruby
 def.my_method(arg0, arg1) do